VeraAccion10/vulnado/README.md

-s,mdfc.cscfsfcdvcsalfavsfsfdddnado - Intentionally Vulnerable Java Application
+s,mdfc.cscfsfcdvcsalfavsfsfdddnado - Intentionally Vulnerable Java Application1

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz